doug-stormtree/rush-webmap-docker/README.md

 We would like to recognize that the RUSH Initiative is exploring this work on the unceded and unsurrendered territories of the lək̓ʷəŋən and SENĆOŦEN speaking peoples.
 Maps have a long history of erasure of Indigenous cultures and territories.
 Our goal is to promote tools that support the healing of ecosystems and communities so that all beings can live their best life.

-If you have any questions or want to to contribute to the R.U.S.H.
-Initiative, either as a developer or in some other capacity, feel free to reach out to our team lead _Anne-Marie Daniel_ -- annemarie@naturnd.com, or one of our developers _Doug Stormtree_ -- Doug@naturnd.com, and _Sam Morris_ -- dodobird181@gmail.com.
+If you have any questions or want to to contribute to the RUSH Initiative, either as a developer or in some other capacity, feel free to reach out to our team lead _Anne-Marie Daniel_ -- annemarie@naturnd.com, or one of our developers _Doug Stormtree_ -- Doug@naturnd.com, and _Sam Morris_ -- dodobird181@gmail.com.

 ## Development
 First, install [Docker Desktop](https://docs.docker.com/get-docker) for Mac, Windows, or Linux.
 Docker Desktop includes Docker Compose as part of the installation.
 Run Docker Desktop on your local machine.
 This starts the "Docker Daemon" which works in the background to communicate between the Docker CLI and your OS.